oroinc/documentation/backend/websockets/recipes/authentication-autorization.rst

 route.
 The response to this request is the JSON object with a ticket field containing a one-time authentication ticket.

-If the client is backend client, the authentication ticket can be received by calling the **generateTicket** method of the |oro_sync.authentication.ticket_provider| service.
+If the client is a backend client, the authentication ticket can be received by calling the **generateTicket** method of the |oro_sync.authentication.ticket_provider| service.

-A ticket can be one of two types:
+A ticket can be of two types:

-1. Representing an authenticated user
+1. Representing an authenticated user.
 2. Representing an anonymous client.

-The anonymous client ticket could be used only from backend to publish messages using the :ref:`WebSocket client <dev-cookbook-system-websockets-publish-to-topic>` service.
+The anonymous client ticket could be used only from the backend to publish messages using the :ref:`WebSocket client <dev-cookbook-system-websockets-publish-to-topic>` service.

 The anonymous ticket is generated using a secret key in the application configuration and cannot be created without this key.

 Authentication tickets have a limited lifetime of 300 seconds by default.

-If the authentication was successful, the client will be able to subscribe and send new messages to topics.
+If the authentication is successful, the client is able to subscribe and send new messages to topics.

 .. include:: /include/include-links-dev.rst
    :start-after: begin